waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```
 Check your log file and your database version file: DB_DIR/osm_base_version.
 Hope it works for you.

+**Area update:**

-**Note:** Area update is done in this script with a for loop for **ten** iterations, this is experiment
+The area update is done in "update_op_db.sh" script with a small loop counter of **ten** iterations,
-and does not hurt the database; I hope.
-I still can use the "area" clause in queries, I just do not like
-the infinite loop in "rules_loop.sh" script and the hot CPU temperature.
-You may remove or comment
-out those lines if you like.
+a **larger** loop counter is used in "op_area_update.sh" script.
+Running "update_op_db.sh" daily
+and "op_area_update.sh" weekly will keep areas files updated in your database.

+The "op_area_update.sh" script has a loop counter in "IMAX" variable, you can experiment with this
+counter running the script periodically like once a week or even once a month, checking your
+database results for "area" queries.

+The combination of daily area update with small loop counter in "update_op_db.sh" script and
+a larger loop counter in "op_area_update.sh" will keep areas files updated.

 #### Automate the Process:

-**Auto Updates**
+**Database Auto Updates**

 Now we can download new "Change Files" and update our database with them, we need this done
 automatically by the system.
 In Linux a daemon known as "cron" is used, you tell cron **when** to